This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Carbon Capture and Storage Technologies

 With the growing demand to lower carbon emissions in the Mining Industry, there is a growing demand for technologies that will limit greenhouse gas emissions by otherwise polluting industries.
+In 2022, the Western Australian Government announced funding for a new bill to allow carbon capture, utilization and storage (CCUS) to be further deployed in Western Australia (WA).
 The Australian government, the International Energy Agency (IEA) and UN’s lead agency for assessing climate science, the Intergovernmental Panel on Climate Change (IPCC) say the technology will be critical to meeting net zero emissions targets to slow the trajectory of global warming.

 Blue Hydrogen processing technologies

-There’s a strong drive to decarbonise mining operations.
-Hydrogen can be used to store renewable energy to generate electricity, it can power equipment, trucks and cars, and it can even be used in certain mining processes as a reductant.
-The Australian government announced the National Hydrogen Strategy, setting a path and committing substantial funding to accelerate the commercialization of hydrogen energy and build a strong domestic hydrogen sector.
+There’s a strong drive to decarbonize mining operations.
+Hydrogen can be used to store renewable energy to generate electricity, it can power equipment, trucks, and cars, and it can even be used in certain mining processes as a reductant.

 - Australasian Institute of Mining and Metallurgy (AusIMM)